ironhack-labs/lab-javascript-chronometer/readme.md

 #### getMinutes()

-Our current time is our clock, but it only runs seconds, so we need to create a method that will return us the number of minutes that corresponds to the value we have on `currentTime`!
+Our current time is our clock, but it only runs seconds, so we need to create a method that will return us the number of minutes that corresponds to the value we h ave on `currentTime`!

 #### getSeconds()